10 Best Caption Contest Examples (and How to Run One)

 10. Cash Prize Caption Contest Example

-Our final caption contest example offers the chance to win a $100 cash prize.
+Our final example offers the chance to win a $100 cash prize.
 Money is a great prize incentive because it’s relevant to everyone regardless of their tastes and interest.
 To enter this contest, users had to fill in a form with their caption and details.

 This entry method can get complicated depending on which tools you use to collect submissions.